 Credit risk (corporate bonds) | The risk of default by the issuer of the bond | Bondholders may not be paid the promised interest or the full principal. |

-In addition, some types of investment risk help counteract other types of investment risk.
+And risk isn’t necessarily bad.
 Take inflation: It causes prices to increase over time.
 If you want your investments to keep pace with the risk of those increases, you may need to take on some risk.

-Finally, when you think about investment risk, it’s helpful to balance short-term wariness with long-term opportunity.
-Look at the stock market: Some years for the S&P 500 have been better than average and some worse.
+Finally, when you think about investment risk, it’s helpful to weigh short-term wariness with long-term opportunity.
+Look at the stock market: The S&P 500 has some years that are better than average, and some worse.
 Over the long haul, however, there have been fewer negative periods than positive.
-For the investors who took the risk and kept their money in, even when the markets were wobbly, the value of their investments likely increased.1
+For the investors who took the risk and kept their money in, even when the markets were wobbly, the value of their investments likely increased.